-6. Combine equal parts cactus potting mix and perlite for an excellent ZZ Plant growing medium.
-Repot the plant, move it to a warm room with low lighting and withhold water for about a week to allow it to recover.
-ZZ Plants bounce back quickly from adversity and new shoots will soon emerge.
+6. Combine equal parts of the potting mix for succulents and perlite for an excellent ZZ Plant growing medium.
+Repot the plant, move it to a warm room with low lighting, and withhold water for about a week to allow it to recover.
+ZZ Plant returns quickly from adversity, and new shoots will soon emerge.

-7. Return the ZZ Plant to its normal spot after a week of rest.
-This plant will do best with as much bright, indirect light as you can provide.
+7. Return the ZZ Plant to its usual spot after a week of rest.
+This plant will do best with as much bright indirect light as you can provide.
 While it will do well even in low light, more is better.
-Keep the temperature between 76 and 90 degrees Fahrenheit (24 and 32 degrees Celsius), with a range of between 80 and 87 degrees Fahrenheit (27 and 30 degrees Celsius) being optimum.
-Temperatures below 76 degrees Fahrenheit (24 degrees Celsius) will inhibit the plant’s growth.
+Keep the temperature between 76 and 90 °F (24 and 32 °C), with a range of between 80 and 87 °F (27 and 30 °C) being optimum.
+Temperatures below 76 °F (24 °C) will inhibit the plant's growth.

-8. Water your ZZ Plant thoroughly to evenly moisten the soil surface throughout the growing season.
+8. Water your ZZ Plant thoroughly to moisten the soil surface throughout the growing season evenly.
 Allow the plant to dry out slightly between waterings.
 Water again when the top 1 inch (2.5 cm) of soil feels dry.
 Water no more than once weekly during the winter.
 Do not allow it to stand in water.

-9. Feed this plant a balanced water-soluble houseplant fertilizer at half strength every two months while it is actively growing.
+9. Feed this plant with a balanced, water-soluble houseplant fertilizer at half strength every two months while actively growing.